ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+FACTS ABOUT HUMAN LIFE.
+There are 3,064
+languages in the world, and, its
+inhabitants profess mora than 1,000
+religion.
+The number of men ia about
+equal to the number o.f women.
+The
+average - of life ie about 33 years.
+To
 1,000 persons only one reaches 100 years
 of life; to every 100 six reach the age
 of 65 ; and not more than one in 600